SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 * The peak pricing months were June, July, and August, with August recording the highest prices.
 * The highest volume of bookings occurred in January, followed by July and August.
 The lowest volume occured in December.
 Booking volume of Jan-2017 were very small, probably data was not sufficiently collected.
 * The neighborhood with the highest prices was Southeast Magnolia, followed by Portage Bay, Westlake, West Queen Anne, and so on.
-Meanwhile, the neighborhoods with the lowest prices were Rainier Beach, followed by North and South Delridge, Georgetown, and so on.
+Meanwhile, the neighborhoods with the lowest prices were Rainier Beach, followed by North and South Delridge, Georgetown, etc.
 * Focus was given to the highest-priced neighborhoods, primarily analyzing houses and apartments as these are the most common property types.
 * Portage Bay has the higest average house price, followed by West Queen Anne and Westlake.
 In Westlake, the average price of both houses and apartments are similar.
 * The coefficient analysis shows that the most positive influential factors on the price were a combination of host details and descriptive listing information, including fields such as host acceptance rate, room type (entire or private room) where negative factors example are city of Seattle.